jackmott/jackmott.github.io/_posts/2016-7-11-decruft-visual-studio.markdown

 ### Reduce the Margins

-By default there is quote a bit of horizontal space taken up by the Selection margin and the Indicator margins.
+By default there is a lot of horizontal space taken up by the Selection and Indicator margins.
 If you don't make use of these, you can go to Tools->Options->Text Editor->General and unselect them both.

 ### Cleaning up the Menu Bar